ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Used lowercase "client", "resource server", and "authorization server".

+* Consistent update of section numbers for external references.

 * Fixes in the IANA considerations.